Akorex/Algorithms-From-Scratch/Leetcode Challenges/README.md

-This repository contains solutions to leetcode challenges
+This repository contains solutions to Leetcode and HackerRank challenges.